-It’s vital that the data found on your device is backed-up and stored safely.
-Cloud storage allows you to access this information remotely at any time, however this must protected with two-way authentication in order to keep this information safe online.
+The data found on your device must be backed up and stored safely.
+Cloud storage allows you to access this information remotely at any time, however, this must be protected with two-way authentication to keep this information safe online.

 Protect yourself with AVG Antivirus software.
 AVG offers essential protection against anything trying to negatively affect your computer.
 With AVG Internet Security you get Ransomware Protection - this blocks suspicious apps from changing files.

 The 2017 WannaCry attacked XP especially hard, Microsoft eventually released an update, but the problem was that it was an unsupported deleted old discontinued operating system.
 Security updates are vital for your computer’s internet safety.